5306 Ballard Ave NW, Seattle, WA 206-403-1148

 If you have experienced trauma and are struggling with difficult emotions, EMDR can be particularly helpful for you.
 Our EMDR trained clinicians at our Ballard clinic can provide a pathway to heal from the effects of trauma.

-How Will I Know If My Trauma Is Big Enough For EMDR?
+How Will I Know if My Trauma Is Big Enough for EMDR?

 Many clients wonder if what they’ve experienced counts as trauma, and whether it warrants talking to a therapist.
 The truth is that most of us who have lived through adolescence and into adulthood have experienced some kind of trauma in their lives.